bootengine/bootengine.github.io/content/docs/plugins/plugin_system.md

 draft = false
 title = 'Plugin system'
 weight = 10
+summary = 'Plugins are the best way to tune your boot instance to your own needs.
+Learn how they are integrated to boot to get the best of it.'
 +++

 The plugin system is a very important part of `boot`.
 It's what make `boot` able to generate project for any language and it's also what makes `boot` able to be personallized with almost any language.